-Dave Maass is a visiting Reynolds professor of media technology through a partnership with the Electronic Frontier Foundation (EFF).
+Dave Maass is a Reynolds Scholar in Residence through a partnership with the Electronic Frontier Foundation (EFF).

 Founded in 1990, EFF champions user privacy, free expression and innovation through impact litigation, policy analysis, grassroots activism and technology development.
 As senior investigative researcher in EFF's Threat Lab, Maass examines law enforcement technology and the accountability mechanisms for countering misuse.